ismithin/isaacsmith.github.io/README.md

 # ismithin.github.io

-This repository is specificly for my 1st Web Dev Project.
+This repository will be designed to act as a personal landing page and project portfolio.